agdestein/IncompressibleNavierStokes.jl/docs/src/equations/spatial.md

 continuous quantities.

 1. We replace the integrals with a mid-point quadrature rule.
-1. The the mid-point values of derivatives are approximated using a central finite difference:
+1. The mid-point values of derivatives are approximated using a central finite difference:
    ```math
    \frac{\partial u}{\partial x}(x_i, y_j) \approx \frac{u_{i + \frac{1}{2}, j}